-Central Synagogue of Nassau County and Reconstructionist Congregation Beth were each entrusted with the great responsibility of looking after and honoring the legacy of two scrolls that were rescued from Czechoslovakia after the Holocaust.
+Central Synagogue of Nassau County and Reconstructionist Congregation Beth were each entrusted with the great responsibility of looking after and honoring the legacy of a Torah Scroll that was rescued from Czechoslovakia after the Holocaust.

 Central Synagogue - Beth Emeth now takes on this responsibility with deep sincerity and dedication.

 The Central Synagogue of Nassau County Holocaust Scroll, brought to us by William and Mollie Rogers

 Rabbi Marc A. Gruber

 Early in February 1964, in the nineteenth year after the last German troops had surrendered in Prague, 1,564 Torah scrolls, representing hundreds of Jewish communities in Bohemia and Moravia that had been wiped out in the Holocaust, arrived in London .
 For many years, the scrolls lay unattended in a Prague synagogue used as a warehouse.
 These scrolls traveled across Europe and arrived at the Westminster Synagogue in London.
 From there, over the years, they have been sent to Jewish communities around the world.
 The members of these communities cherish these sifrei Torah as memorials to a tragic past and, more importantly, use these scrolls for study by a new generation of Jews, the guarantors of Jewish survival and rebirth.